Blankscreen-exe/The-Duck-Council/README.md

 Each duck reflects

-- Pragmatic Duck: “Not practical.
+- Lawyer Duck: “Not practical.
 20/100.”
-- Emo Duck: “You probably need the break, but...”
+- Gamer Duck: “You probably need the break, but...”
-- Risky Duck: “YOLO?
+- Rich Duck: “YOLO?
 65/100.”
-- Ethical Duck: “You owe it to your future self.”
+- Doctor Duck: “You owe it to your future self.”

 You get a council verdict
 → A mix of scores, reflections, and wisdom from your feathered advisors.